Murder of Shraddha Walkar: Accused

-Aaftab Poonawala worked at the same MNC call center as Shraddha Walkar.
+Aaftab Poonawala worked at the same MNC call centre as Shraddha Walkar, whom he met on Bumble.
 He confessed to the murder after the police discovered discrepancies in his statements and recovered evidence of the murder.
 He was then taken to the forest to identify Shraddha's remains.
+The police brought a dog squad to discover the body parts.
+However, many pieces, including the head, could not be found.
+Thirteen decomposed parts of her body were found, of which mostly pieces of bones remained.
+Upon a DNA match, it was confirmed that the body parts indeed belonged to Shraddha.